 A significant concern for many visitors is tap water quality in The Netherlands.

-The quality of Dutch tap water is good, and it is very safe.
-Tap water in The Netherlands meets the stringent government quality requirements more than 99.9% of the time.
-In addition, the Dutch government continuously controls tap water quality to secure public health.
+Tap water in The Netherlands is very safe.
+The quality of Dutch tap water meets the stringent government quality requirements more than 99.9% of the time and the government continuously controls tap water quality to secure public health.

 International research demonstrated that the Dutch tap water quality is much better than tap water in The United States with its chlorine-like taste.
 As a result, I never buy bottled water in The Netherlands.
 Instead, I have a bottle of Dutch tap water in the fridge that I refill with tap water when needed.